learnbyexample/learn_gnuawk/gnu_awk.md

 c--s dog bee parrot foxed
 ```

 In case of matches starting from same location, for example `spar` and `spared`, the longest matching portion gets precedence.
-See also [Longest match wins](#longest-match-wins) section for more examples.
+Unlike other regular expression implementations, left-to-right priority for alternation comes into play only if length of the matches are the same.
+See [Longest match wins](#longest-match-wins) and [Backreferences](#backreferences) sections for more examples.

 ```bash
 $ # example for alternations starting from same location